The art of formulating good questions

 and

 Suppose that after doing the survey, the feature appears to be a Must-Be feature.
-Customers feel automatically getting access to the mobile banking service when opening an account is only natural.
+That means customers think getting access to the mobile banking service when opening an account is only natural.
 They’d be unsatisfied if they weren’t given access to your mobile banking service.

 Is this what you wanted to know?
 Or were you in fact trying to find out how you should provide access to the mobile service?
 If that’s what you wanted to know, the survey results won’t tell you that.

-Similarly, if the attribute falls into the Indifferent category, it would not mean customers do not care about the mobile banking service.
-It means customers don’t care about being automatically given access to the service when opening a new account.
+If the attribute falls into the Indifferent category, it would not mean customers do not care about the mobile banking service.
+It means customers don’t care about being given access to the service when opening a new account.
 Again, that’s a completely different matter.

 You get the gist.
-Run through the answer categories when formulating your questions to see whether they will tell you what you actually want to know.
+Run through the possible results when formulating your questions to see whether the answers you’ll get are the answers you are looking for.

 Focus on the outcome or presence, not on the how

-There are three types of questions you can ask morning commuters about how they would feel about changes to their milkshake: technical questions (but you shouldn't ask such questions), outcome-based questions and presence-based questions.
+There are three types of questions you can ask morning commuters about how they would feel about changes to their milkshake.

 Technical questions (don't ask these)